Multiproject-EJ/futurefunds-site/docs/supabase-schema.md

 ## Overview

-The site ships seven application tables in the `public` schema:
+The site ships a core set of application tables in the `public` schema:

 | Table | Purpose |
 | --- | --- |